 Beach Road, which can already boast of the iconic Raffles Hotel, has added glitz in the style of South Beach, a luxurious mixed-use development.
-The finishing touches are still being put to the huge complex of South Beach Singapore but you can already find a few restaurants and bars operating there.
-The hotel known simply as The South Beach is opened for business (rebranded as JW Marriott Hotel Singapore South Beach).
-A number of food and beverage outlets in and around the hotel are already serving guests.
+The upscale hotel known simply as The South Beach has been rebranded as JW Marriott Hotel Singapore South Beach).
+The food and beverage outlets in and around the hotel is an interesting mix.
 We took a walk around South Beach to check out what it has to offer for those looking for new dining options.

 South Beach is a sprawling development with an impressive distinctive design which incorporates 4 historic buildings – 3 army barracks and the Non-Commissioned Officers (NCO) Club – with 2 new tower blocks.
 The complex comprises office towers, luxury residences, a designer hotel, ball room, retail spaces and an exclusive membership club.

-The South Beach is a 654-room designer hotel conceptualised by Philippe Starck.
+The 654-room designer hotel was conceptualised by Philippe Starck.
 His touches can be seen everywhere – from the hotel entrance to the elevators and the furniture in the lobby and the restaurants.